SiliconLabs/wiseconnect/examples/snippets/wlan/wifi_roaming/readme.md

   - Other STA instance configurations can be modified if required in `default_wifi_client_profile` configuration structure.

-  > Note:
-  > You can configure default region specific regulatory information using `sl_wifi_region_db_config.h`

-2. Configure the following parameters in ``app.c`` to test the application as per requirements
+1. Configure the following parameters in ``app.c`` to test the application as per requirements
 - **Advanced Scan Configuration Parameters**

   - Configure the advanced scan configurations to optimize the device's roaming performance.